Back To CourseAP World History: Tutoring Solution

-Assyria was founded in late second millennium BCE, as one of a number of Mesopotamian kingdoms.
-It contained several large and important cities, such as Asshur (which gave its name to the country as a whole), Arbel, and Nineveh.
-Assyria expanded within Mesopotamia and also established trading posts throughout the Middle East, dealing in textiles and raw materials such as tin.
+The kingdom of Assyria was founded in the late second millennium BCE, and was only one of a number of ancient Mesopotamian kingdoms.
+It contained several large and important cities such as Ashur (which gave its name to the country as a whole), Arbel, and Nineveh.
+The Assyrians expanded throughout the Mesopotamian region and also established trading posts throughout the Middle East, dealing in textiles and raw materials such as tin.

-The period from 934-609 BCE, beginning with the reign of the king Ashur-Dan II, is known as the Neo-Assyrian Empire.
+The period from 934-609 BCE, beginning with the reign of King Ashur-Dan II, is known as the Neo-Assyrian Empire.
 This period saw unprecedented expansion of the Assyrian state.
-During this period, Assyria became one of the first large, international empires.
-At its height, the Neo-Assyrian Empire stretched from the Persian gulf in the east to Egypt in the west, up to Cappadocia (in modern-day Turkey) in the north.
-It included the island of Cyprus in the Mediterranean Sea and Egypt to the West.
-In 612 BCE, this massive empire was effectively destroyed when its capital, Nineveh, was conquered by forces led by another Mesopotamian kingdom, Babylon. the Babylonian Empire ruled the former Assyrian territories for a relatively brief period, approximately 70 years, before themselves falling to the expanding Persian Empire.
+During this period, Assyria became one of the world's first large, international empires.
+At its height, the Neo-Assyrian Empire stretched from the Persian Gulf in the east to Egypt in the west, up to Cappadocia (in modern-day Turkey) in the north, and down to the island of Cyprus in the Mediterranean Sea in the southwest.
+In 612 BCE this massive empire was effectively destroyed when its capital, Nineveh, was conquered by forces led by another Mesopotamian kingdom, Babylon.
+The Babylonian Empire ruled the former Assyrian territories for a relatively brief period, approximately 70 years, before themselves falling to the expanding Persian Empire.

-The expansion of the Neo-Assyrian Empire brought it into contact with another culture which recorded its experiences of the conflict: biblical Israel.
-At this time, Israel was split into two occasionally hostile kingdoms: Israel to the north, and Judah to the south, with its capital at Jerusalem.
-The Judean perspective as recorded in the Bible is well preserved, especially in the books of 2 Kings and Isaiah.
+The expansion of the Neo-Assyrian Empire brought it into contact with another culture which recorded its experiences of the conflict: Israel.
+At this time, Israel was split into two occasionally hostile kingdoms--Israel to the north and Judah to the south--with its capital at Jerusalem.
+The Judean perspective as recorded in the Bible is well preserved.

-The contest between the Assyrian king Sennacherib and the Judean king Hezekiah is a valuable historical event because we have records from both sides of the conflict.
-The biblical text records the Judean perspective, while the Assyrian view is found on a hexagonal clay tablet known as Sennacherib's prism or the Taylor Prism.
+The conflict between the Assyrian king Sennacherib and the Judean king Hezekiah is a valuable historical event because we have records from both sides of the conflict.
+The biblical text records the Judean perspective, while the Assyrian view is found on a hexagonal clay tablet known as Sennacherib's Prism or the Taylor Prism.
 It is written in cuneiform which was a type of wedge-shaped writing that made up the writing system of the ancient Assyrians.

-Despite their failure to capture Jerusalem (something that the Babylonians would accomplish a little over a century later), the Assyrians did, for the first time, unify the Middle East, putting the entire area, or virtually the entire area, under one rule, spreading one language and culture throughout the region.
+Despite their failure to capture Jerusalem (something that the Babylonians would accomplish a little over a century later), the Assyrians did, for the first time, unify the Middle East by putting virtually the entire area under one rule, thereby spreading one language and one culture throughout the region.

 To unlock this lesson you must be a Study.com Member.